stefanreuther/agave-tequilana/PLAYER.md

 + `TurnMinusScore` (integer, default: -1)

-  Score given to the builder of a stump that someone else owned (i.e. captured).
+  Score given to the builder of a stump that someone else owns (i.e. captured).
 Only relevant when `KeepCactus=Yes`.